lnee94/resh/README.md

 you download the text and add that to your shell script

 HOW TO MAKE PACKAGE
-there is a template file fallow the insrtions in there a fork of package must have a differint uuid
+there is a template file fallow the insrtions in there.
+A fork of package must have a differint uuid.

 links
 http://bitly.ws/e6FS